 Myth 2: Hiring a small business is better.

-Myth 4: You don’t need routine AC maintenance.
+Myth 4: You don’t need routine air conditioning maintenance.

-Myth 5: Finding out about the contractor isn’t valuable.
+Myth 5: Researching the contractor isn’t valuable.

 Myth 6: It costs you more to turn your thermostat up while you’re away from home.

 Ultimately, it will increase your bills to leave the thermostat at a cooler temperature throughout the day than to increase it 10 degrees while you’re away.
 It normally will not take an exorbitant amount of additional energy to get your home cooled down once you return, depending on your home.

 A programmable thermostat allows for the temperature to be changed from a mobile device so you can just adjust the temperature cooler before returning home, so your home is cool and comfortable when you get home.
 This saves you energy during the day, as well as decreasing your cooling bills.

 Myth 7: Always running ceiling fans will help cool your home.

 Fans help cool people, they don’t truly decrease the temperature of the home by themselves.
 In fact, fans (like refrigerators) actually raise the temperature in your home.
 The motor that is causing your fan to run generates heat, which can push heat into the air in your home.
 An efficient ceiling fan does help level the temperature of the room and may help to cool air by circulating, but if nobody is beneath the fan to feel the cool air, all it’s doing is blowing through energy and money, especially if the air conditioner is already on.
 So turn off ceiling fans when there is nobody in the room and more air circulation is unnecessary.

 Myth 8: Where the thermostat is installed doesn’t matter.